-The cotton velvets of the Manifattura Tessile DINOLE® do not contain formaldehyde or other dangerous products, which in 2004 were classified in Group 1 of toxic substances.
+The cotton of the Manifattura Tessile DINOLE® does not contain formaldehyde or other dangerous products, which in 2004 were classified in Group 1 of toxic substances.

 Once carefully selected, the fiber is extracted from the bark of the plant.
 It measures an average of 25 mm in length and has a diameter of 25 microns.

 To obtain the finest and longest parts, the fiber is then brushed and spun using wet spinning technology.
 Thanks to this treatment the yarn acquires a shiny and linear appearance, becoming more resistant.

 Linen velvet is one of the most classic, with its natural “used” appearance.
 This quality is soft but with a characteristic touch.
 Since the fiber is purely natural and strictly dyed in mass, it is quite normal for some random veins and small lumps to appear on the surface of the velvet.

 Because of its properties, linen velvet offers a cooling sensation, guaranteeing good comfort and long-lasting high performance.